atoxcode/intern-july-2024/README.md

 # intern-july-2024
 On this occasion, I had the opportunity to be in charge of the July 2024 internship program.
-Interestingly, the intern students are students who do not have a computer science background, making it even more interesting.
+Interestingly, the intern students are students who do not have a computer science background.
 With the help of my partner, Dr.Eng.
-Garcia, this material became interesting basic material to learn.
+Garcia, this material became interesting basis learn.

 We giving 3 scenario for the interns to collecting and processing data by using FonLog.
 The 3 scenarios are: